Ajatt-Tools/mpvacious/README.md

 ### Secondary subtitles

-If you want to add a translation to your cards and you have the subtitles in that language, you can add them as secondary subtitles using `--secondary-sid=<sid>`.
-`sid` being the track identifier for the subtitle.
+If you want to add a translation to your cards, and you have the subtitles in that language, you can add them as secondary subtitles if you run `mpv` with `--secondary-sid=<sid>` parameter, `sid` being the track identifier for the subtitle.

 You also need to specify `secondary_field` in the [config file](#Configuration) if it is different from the default.

+If you want to load secondary subtitles **automatically**, don't modify the run parameters and instead set the desired languages in the config file (`secondary_sub_lang` option).

+Secondary subtitles will be visible when hovering over the top part of the `mpv` window.

 ### Other tools